Shabbir1246/de-review/README.md

 ## Introduction

 These tasks are designed to help you practice your problem solving with Python and TDD.
 There is also an element of SQL but this should not be the focus.
-It should hopefully help you solidify what you've learnt before we move onto Cloud computing next week.
 These are the things we will be looking for today:

 -   Evidence of breaking a problem down
+-   Good problem solving skills
+-   Test Driven Development
-- TDD
+-   Good Git practices
-- How you structure a project
+-   Excellent code standards (PEP8 compliant and well documented)

 The tasks today are divided into sections, you do not need to finish all the sections and we encourage you to focus on the first.